Two sided ergodic singular control and mean field game for diffusions: Mean-field Game Problem

+In this subsection, we assume that the cost function has a multiplicative form. \begin{assumptions} The cost function satisfying Assumption \ref{A:Assumptions2}, is factorized as

-Note that such a multiplicative decomposition is particularly natural when $g(x)$ is interpreted as a standardized representation of the units of a good corresponding to state $x$ and $h(y)$ as the factor modeling the unit costs based in the market.
+where the factors satisfy \begin{itemize} \item[\rm(i)] $g\colon\R\to[0,\infty)$ is a convex function, with $g(x)\geq g(0)$, \item[\rm(ii)] $h\colon\R\to(0,\infty)$ is continuous, with $h(x)\geq h(0)$. \end{itemize} \end{assumptions} Note that such a multiplicative decomposition is particularly natural when $g(x)$ is interpreted as a standardized representation of the units of a good corresponding to a state $x$ and $h(y)$ as the factor modeling the unit cost based in the market.

 We give a first result that follows from Theorem \ref{L:Equilibriumpoint} if the cost function is multiplicative.
-From Theorem \ref{L:Equilibriumpoint}, using condition (i), one of the variables can be obtained as a function of the other.
+In this situation, using condition (i), one of the variables can be obtained as a function of the other.
 For this purpose, consider the set